carlosedba/the-editor/README.md

 The content inserted into the blocks is stored as an object and rendered to HTML using Handlebars templates that match the block identifier.
 Rich text is supported through Facebook's Lexical framework.

-Later, the Editor was integrated and further developed on another platform that I created.
+Later, The Editor was integrated and further developed on another platform that I created.

 ![the-editor-animated-gif-maker](https://github.com/CarlosEDBA/the-editor/assets/6378961/bfbd770e-7880-4980-9022-d9e49c3088d7)